 The Commission approves issuance of general obligation bonds to finance water development projects and over the last year issued $43 million in bonds.
 The Commission uses proceeds from the bond programs and additional state and federal funds to make loans and grants, primarily for water, wastewater, irrigation and solid waste projects.

 The Commission also has responsibilities for hearing appeals of the Natural Resources Division Director’s decisions, including water plan compliance decisions; noncompliance with the Commission’s occupational accreditation, certification, and licensing programs; and noncompliance with the Arkansas Soil Nutrient and Poultry Litter Application and Management Act.

 The purpose of the Arkansas Rice Research and Promotion Board is to improve the profitability of growing rice in Arkansas by conducting a program of research, extension, and market development.

 More information on the Arkansas Rice Research and Promotion Board is available here.

 The purpose of the Seed Arbitration Committee is to assist agricultural seed buyers and agricultural seed dealers or labelers in determining the facts relating to matters alleged in complaints made by buyers against dealers or labelers.
 The committee may make rules and regulations to carry out the purposes of this act.

-The committee may recommend money damages be paid the buyer as a result of alleged failure of seeds to produce as represented by the labeling of the seed and may also recommend that the seed dealer or labeler reimburse the buyer for the amount of the filing fee paid by the buyer.
+The committee may recommend monetary damages be paid to the buyer as a result of the alleged failure of seeds to produce as represented by the labeling of the seed and may also recommend that the seed dealer or labeler reimburse the buyer for the amount of the filing fee paid by the buyer.

 The purpose of the Arkansas State Board of Registered Foresters is to protect private forest landowners, and license and register foresters who are qualified, experienced, and maintain their continuing education.